CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     <br>

-7. Refresh tab and open the **Not applicable resources** tab to review your exempted resource – you can see our resource along with the reason/description value.
+7. Refresh the tab and open the **Not applicable resources** tab to review your exempted resource – you can see our resource along with the reason/description value.

     ![Exempttion tab](../Images/m3fs4.png)

 8. Exemption rules are based on Azure Policy capability.
-Therefore, you can track all your exemptions from Azure Policy blade as well.
+Therefore, you can track all your exemptions from Azure Policy Blade as well.

-9. In the search box located on the top of the Azure Portal page, search for **Policy** and click on it.
+9. In the search box located at the top of the Azure Portal page, search for **Policy** and click on it.

     ![](../Images/m3ex2.step1.png)